-Topic Stage 2 Module 3c Research, development and innovation Assessment methods GSP reference Learning objective By the end of the training period trainees will, in respect of Research, Development and Innovation, be able to analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of scientific and clinical skills and procedures perform adapt and master a range of scientific and clinical skills and procedures understand the technical principles and processes underpinning these skills demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical scientist dealing uncertainties and tensions of professional practice at this level. with the complex ities, Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to: the steps to be taken in planning a research, development or innovation project research governance and the steps to be taken to conduct and supervise a valid research, development or innovation project the regulatory requirements including the research governance framework, ethical framework, intellectual property that must be considered in the area of study critical appraisal of the results of a research and development project, drawing conclusions in the correct clinical context, where appropriate, using them to plan follow-up research and development activities range of ways in which research and development findings can be reported and communicated to peers and other interested parties steps required to translate successful research findings into service in the interests of patient care.
-FRCPath Part 2, WPBA 1, 3, 4 Technical skills and procedures Clinical skills By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following technical procedures and laboratory skills: plan a research and development project conduct and/or supervise a valid research and development project critically appraise the results of a research and development project, draw conclusions in the correct clinical context, and, where appropriate, use them to plan follow-up research and development use of a variety of ways in which research and development findings has been reported and communicated to peers and other interested parties translate successful research findings into service and provide examples of where this has been achieved.
-WPBA 1, 3, 4
+Торіс Research, Development and Innovation in Molecular Pathology Assessment Methods GSP Reference Learning Objective To enable the trainee to plan, conduct, supervise, evaluate and report research and development, which includes origon research and innovative service development.
+As part of this, trainees will be required to keep a detailed portfol development of a specific molecular diagnostic test from inception to clinical delivery.
+Knowledge Also see GSP curriculum (earlier) By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to research, development and innovation with respect to: describing and explaining the steps to be taken in planning a research and development project describing and explaining research governance and the steps to be taken to conduct and supervise a valid research and development project describing and explaining how to critically appraise the results of a research and development project, draw conclusions in the correct clinical context.
+Where appropriate, use them to plan follow up research and development describing and explaining the variety of ways in which research and development findings can be reported and communicated to peers and other interested parties describing and explaining the steps required to translate successful research findings into service in the interests of patient care FRCPath Part 2 WPBA 1, 2, 3, 4 Technical Skills and Procedures By the end of the training period the trainee will be able to demonstrate a critical understanding of research, development and innovation and its application to the performance, adaptation and mastery of the following skills: describing and explaining the principles underpinning research methodology, research reporting, peer review and conflict of interests critically appraising the results of a research and development project, draw conclusions in the correct clinical context, and, where appropriate, use them to plan follow up research and development demonstrating use of a variety of ways in which research and development findings has been reported and communicated to peers and other interested parties being able to translate successful research findings into service and provide examples of where this has been achieved developing and validating of a molecular diagnostic test from inception to clinical delivery, including demonstration of: WPBA MSF 1, 3, 4 analytical validity clinical validity and applicability to the NHS structure clinical utility including cost/benefit analysis CPA EQA and IQA plan for introduction into routine service (laboratory &amp; clinical) Clinical Skills